 Workflow fails → user opts in to resume on next invocation

 This means a single transient crash may trigger up to 3 SDK retries before a single node retry attempt is consumed.
+The SDK layer only applies to AI nodes; bash:/script: nodes have no SDK layer, so their retry: block wraps the raw subprocess directly.

 DAG resume: For nodes: (DAG) workflows, resume is opt-in — pass --resume to archon workflow run, run archon workflow resume <id>, or use the web UI resume button.
 Plain archon workflow run <name> always starts a fresh run.
 See DAG Resume on Failure below.